 What do I do if my friend or acquaintance says something offensive on social media?

 Learn more in this podcast from Note to Self, click to listen and incredible mind and content creator Manoush Zomorodi.

 Click here to listen: Your Facebook Friend Said Something Racist.
 Now What? | Note to Self

 Keep this handy chart nearby to help figure out how to engage in difficult conversations.

-Look Wonder Discover is teaching about being critical of the source, how can I trust LWD?
+Look Wonder Discover is talking about being critical of sources, how can I trust LWD?